SciML/SparseBandedMatrices/docs/src/index.md

 ## Overview

 A fast implementation of Sparse Banded Matrices in Julia.
-Primarily developed for use in a Butterfly LU factorization implemented in [RecursiveFactorization.jl](https://github.com/JuliaLinearAlgebra/RecursiveFactorization.jl) and [LinearSolve.jl](https://github.com/SciML/LinearSolve.jl).

 ## Installation